Esther Mbulakubuza Mbayo

-Background and education
+Early life and education

-She was born in present-day Luuka District, in Busoga sub-region, in the Eastern Region of Uganda, on 27 April 1971.
+Esther was born on 27 April 1971 in present-day Luuka District in Busoga sub-region, Eastern Region of Uganda.
 She studied at Wanyange Girls' School for both her O-Level and A-Level education.
 She attended Makerere University, graduating in 2005, with a Bachelor of Commerce, with specialization in accounting.
 She also holds a certificate awarded by the Institute of Chartered Secretaries and Administrators.

 Career

-In 1997, she served as an internal auditor for Transocean Uganda Limited.
+In 1997, Esther served as an internal auditor for Transocean Uganda Limited.
 From November 1999 until 2002, she worked as an accounts assistant at Lonrho Motors Uganda Limited, a private automobile dealership in Kampala.
 From January 2003 until February 2006, she worked as an accountant at Lonrho Motors.
 She then went to work at Commercial Firms Uganda Limited as an accountant, from April 2006 until August 2007.
 Concomitantly, from September 2001 until June 2008, she worked as an accountant at Socket Works Uganda Limited.
 From February 2008 until December 2010, she worked as a financial controller at Cooper Motor Corporation Uganda.
-She was elected as the Luuka District Woman member of parliament at the 2016 general election, defeating incumbent Evelyn Kaabule.
+She was elected as the Luuka District Woman member of parliament at the 2016 general election, defeating Evelyn Kaabule.
 She had earlier defeated Kaabule in the NRM primary.
 On 6 June 2016, she was appointed Cabinet Minister of the Presidency.